“When Senior Missionaries Return Home,” Ensign, September 2019

 Kuhn and Norma Marshall served as humanitarian missionaries in the Cambodia Phnom Penh Mission.
 They shed many tears as they left the mission field and returned to Oregon, USA.
 “If we had it to do over again,” Sister Marshall said, “we would have immediately served another away-from-home mission.”

 The Church has made it easy for seniors to serve missions—either at home or away.
-Council with your spouse, your family, and your priesthood leaders to decide what’s best for you.
+Counsel with your spouse, your family, and your priesthood leaders to decide what’s best for you.
 Perhaps all the wonderful blessings you enjoyed on your first mission can be yours all over again.